Quuxplusone/Advent/adventure-family-tree/field-guide.md

 - LUPI0440 (ARNA0660): There is a _little horn_ toted by the dwarves, which they'll drop if killed.
     You can BLOW HORN to summon a random number of angry dwarves.
 It has no other effect.

-- LONG0501 (LONG0751, MCDO0551, ROBE0665): The silver bars are replaced with a _delicate lyre_, which is a treasure.
+- LONG0501 (MCDO0551, ROBE0665): The silver bars are replaced with a _delicate lyre_, which is a treasure.
     You must PLAY LYRE to get past the black dog at the Styx.
 The diamonds are replaced with a _silver horn_, which is also a treasure.
 You must PLAY HORN or BLOW HORN above the Shell Room to knock down a wall.

+- LONG0751: LONG0501, plus a _delicate silver flute_ in the Conservatory; also in that room
+    is _an old upright piano_, which is openable.

 - ROBE0665: Same as LONG0501, but this time the lyre replaces the diamonds and the silver horn is moved to the "windy passage" east of the Blue Grotto.